 Several approaches were considered, including Mel Frequency Cepstral Coefficient (MFCC) attached to a Gaussian Mixture Model (GMM) and a Multi-Dimensional Scaling (MDS) analysis.
 It was ultimately decided that weighted-mean Perceptual Spectral Centroid (PSC) and Harmonicity-to-Noise Ratio (HNR)-two acoustic parameters included in the IrcamDescriptor 2.7 toolbox [19]-would be employed based upon a 2010 study by Misdariis et al. on metadescription and modeling of environmental sounds such as interior car sounds, air conditioners, car horns, and car doors [11].
+This choice of descriptors was made due to the fact that, in the Misdariis et al. study, it has been shown that these two features appear to be significant in the perceptual description of environmental sounds.
+Moreover, this study also indicated that, in a first-level description, considering the mean value of the features-even if sounds are objectively non-stationary-corresponds to a perceptually relevant process (see correlation values between acoustic features and perceptual dimensions in [11]).
+That is the primary reason that we chose in the present study to remain on this first level and construct our "Acoustic Features Space" upon mean values of the features.

-A two-dimensional PSC-HNR space was then calculated and populated by the thirty-one Industrial/Mechanical sounds tested in Experiment 1 that fell below the iconicity threshold.
+A two-dimensional PSC-HNR space was calculated and populated by the thirty-one Industrial/Mechanical sounds tested in Experiment 1 that fell below the iconicity threshold.
 Moreover, in order to fill empty or underrepresented zones of the space, hybrid sounds were constructed via the constant cross-synthesis of pairs of one-second samples of extant sounds in AudioSculpt.
 The resulting acoustic features space is illustrated in Figure 6.

 Figure 6.
-Perceptual Spectral Centroid (PSC)-Harmonicity-to-Noise Ratio (HNR) acoustic features space containing industrial/mechanical source sounds and hybrid sounds.
+Perceptual Spectral Centroid (PSC)-Harmonicity-to-Noise Ratio (HNR) acoustic features space containing industrial/mechanical source sounds (black dots), actual car alarm sounds (red dots), and hybrid sounds (blue dots).